 Due to COVID-19, the Government of Canada implemented the COVID-19 Economic Response Plan.
 Under the plan SaskCentral is eligible for the Canada Emergency Wage Subsidy (CEWS).
-The subsidy, retroactive from March 15, 2020 to December 19, 2020, supports eligible Canadian businesses impacted by COVID-19.
-The program is divided into ten four week periods.
+The subsidy supports eligible Canadian businesses impacted by COVID-19.
+The program is divided into 21 four week periods.
 To be eligible for the first period businesses must demonstrate eligible revenue reductions of greater than 15%.
 To be eligible for periods two to four, businesses must demonstrate eligible revenue reduction of greater than 30%.
 For the remaining periods, a sliding scale based on overall revenue reduction in each period is used.
-SaskCentral recorded a wage subsidy of \$1,192 (2019 - \$nil) under the CEWS program.
+SaskCentral recorded a wage subsidy of \$894 (2020 - \$1,192) under the CEWS program.
 SaskCentral has recognized the subsidy as a reduction in salaries.